-After competitive bidding on October 6, 2010, the Bonds were awarded to a selling group represented by \\\\\ (the "Underwriters") for a purchase price of \$\\\\\ which is equivalent to the principal amount of the Bonds, less Underwriters' discount of \$\\\\ plus original issue premium of \$\\\\.
-The Underwriters have supplied the public offering yields and prices of the Bonds shown on the inside cover hereof.
-If all of the Bonds are resold to the public at such yields, the underwriters' discount will approximate \\\\\ percent of the aggregate principal amount of the Bonds.
-The Underwriters may change the public offering yields from time to time.
+After competitive bidding on October 5, 2010, the Notes were awarded to (the "Purchaser") for a purchase price of \$ which is equivalent to the principal amount of the Notes, plus original issue premium of \$.
+The Notes will bear interest at the rate of percent per annum.
+The Purchaser has supplied the public offering yields and prices of the Notes shown on the front cover hereof.
+If all of the Notes are resold to the public at such yields, the underwriters' discount will approximate percent of the aggregate principal amount of the Notes.
+The Purchaser may change the public offering yields from time to time.